SylvainCorsini/liumo-framework/README.md

 It's based on some Symfony components (see composer.json).

 Go to the wiki (https://github.com/scorsi/minimis/wiki) to see all docs.
+And learn how Minimis works.

 There is three folders:
  - Public: which can contains css, js, imgs...
 You have to target your server to this folder.
- - App: which contains the MVC structure and the routes file.
+ - App: which contains the View-Controller structure and the routes file.
 Your application will be in this folder.
  - Src: which contains conf et primary skeleton of the framework:
     - Core: primary files.
 Do not edit them except if you know what you do.
     - Config: config files for the framework.
 It is highly recommended that you change it.